tomatolog/manticore/docs/8_sphinxql_reference/show_collation_syntax.rst

     SHOW COLLATION

-Added in version 2.0.1-beta, this is currently a placeholder query that does nothing and reports success.
+This is currently a placeholder query that does nothing and reports success.
 That is in order to keep compatibility with frameworks and connectors that automatically execute this statement.

 ::